barbararibeiropro/barbararibeiropro/README.md

 Olá meu polvo e minha polva, sou a Bárbara e estudo Análise e Desenvolvimento de Sistemas.

 - 🌱 I’m currently learning AI/Machine Learning/ CyberOps and C# with .NET
-- 👯 I’m looking to collaborate as an intern or maybe a Jr Developer with my services for a company/start Up.
+- 👯 I’m looking to collaborate as an Intern/Jr Developer with my services for a company/start Up.
 - 😄 Pronouns: Ela/Dela She/Her
 - ⚡ Fun fact: I'm a Phonographic Producer, learning to be a programmer.
 Music and tech are a strong passion combo.